gvonness/bengal-stm/README.md

 ### Why isn't there a way to bypass `waitFor`?
 I wanted `waitFor` to have a clear semantic delineation from an `if` statement in the monadic construction.
 While there is arguably a missed opportunity to define a canonical Semigroup via such a bypass, I have opted for a simpler API (for the time being).

+### Why 'Bengal'?
+Bengals are a very playful and active cat breed.
+I figured the name worked for something built on Cats ;).